 And what other option is there when dealing with human nature?

 Have we not struggled all year to balance the two extremes?
-We fight to stay afloat amidst gross government overreach into our private businesses and homes due to a government proclaimed pandemic while we also clamor for more government control as we watch our cities and suburbs be ravaged by the avarice, hate, and violence of mobs fed up by the same government.
+We fight to stay afloat amidst gross government overreach into our private businesses and homes during the pandemic while we also clamor for more government control as we watch our cities and suburbs be ravaged by the avarice, hate, and violence of mobs fed up by the same government.